Hello everyone, and welcome to another of my reviews. In this article, I’ll be reviewing my experience at local eyewear label Otago Optical.

 Aside from providing a complimentary upgrade to thinner lenses for those with high myopia, Otago Optical also stresses that there are “no hidden charges, no GST, no kena chop”.

 In contrast, the middle range is decidedly more fashion-forward, though frames are still mainly made from plastic.
-Several of the plastic ones are flexible for better durability, and include trendy designs such as transparent and tinted frames.
-For those that like to look trendier but don’t want to spend too much, the green range is a good Goldilocks option.
+Several of the plastic ones are flexible for better durability and include trendy designs such as transparent and tinted frames.
+For those who like to look trendier but don’t want to spend too much, the green range is a good Goldilocks option.

 Lastly, the premium $120 range consists of mostly metal frames, including some titanium ones.
 Many of them are thin – very oppa-like and in vogue.